 Visit Gov.uk for more advice on driving in bad weather.

 Highways England website has road safety and breakdown advice for motorists.

 Taxing your car

 Paper tax discs have now been replaced by electronic records, so you no longer need to display them in your car windscreen.
 Police cameras will be used to check car registration details to ensure the car is taxed.

-There are three ways to renew your car tax:
+There are 3 ways to renew your car tax: